Skip to main content

 How to Pay

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Norway, the most useful are:

 • Mer